-12 It was let's get this done.
-And that document was not well purposed or well suited for the two-step 13 14 transaction, admittedly.
-But the fundamental elements of the transaction, as I argued earlier today in argument, 15 16 are there as to the delivery certificate and the intent of 17 the parties as it related to the agreement.
-So the intent 18 was clear.
-And this is a -- again, it's a two-step 19 transaction.
-So the document you're looking at really has 20 no bearing as to the Fleet MVF transaction.
-You would 21 have to ask Fleet and MVF what transpired in their 22 transaction.
-And you'd have to ask MVF whether or not they met the requirements for their 1031 Exchange.
-23 This document, unfortunately, was basically a 24 hurry-up fashion to accommodate that 1031 Exchange but doesn't relate to their 1031 Exchange at all.
-So it's not as though you're telling the IRS -- Snowflake had nothing to do with the 1031.
-Snowflake is not telling the IRS, oh, here's a 1031, and then telling you, no there was no 1031 because that happened 10 days later.
+It was let's get this done.
+And that document 15 16 was not well purposed or well suited for the two-step 17 transaction, admittedly.
+But the fundamental elements of 18 the transaction, as I argued earlier today in argument, 19 are there as to the delivery certificate and the intent of 20 the parties as it related to the agreement.
+So the intent 21 was clear.
+And this is a -- again, it's a two-step 22 transaction.
+So the document you're looking at really has 23 no bearing as to the Fleet MVF transaction.
+You would have to ask Fleet and MVF what transpired in their 2.4 25 transaction.
+And you'd have to ask MVF whether or not

+1 they met the requirements for their 1031 Exchange.

+This document, unfortunately, was basically a 2 3 sales contract that had to be modified at the end in a hurry-up fashion to accommodate that 1031 Exchange but 4 5 doesn't relate to their 1031 Exchange at all.
+So it's not 6 as though you're telling the IRS -- Snowflake had nothing 7 to do with the 1031.
+Snowflake is not telling the IRS, 8 oh, here's a 1031, and then telling you, no there was no 1031 because that happened 10 days later.
+9